-Inventories are stated at the lower of cost or market with cost generally determined under the average cost method.
+Inventories are stated at the lower of cost or net realizable value with cost generally determined under the average cost method.
 Inventory costs include material, labor, and applicable manufacturing overhead (including depreciation) and other direct costs.
+Net realizable value is the estimated selling price in the ordinary course of business, less reasonably predictable costs of completion, disposal, and transportation.